Close sites icon close

 Why hire refugees and stateless people in Serbia?

 Serbia has a favourable legal framework for the employment of refugees, with the Law on Asylum and Temporary Protection guaranteeing the full right to work and self-employment for refugees and two by-laws recognizing that access to the labour market is an integral part of their integration process.
-Following recent legal changes, a work permit is no longer needed for refugees and asylum seekers, who can work legally with their identity documents issued by the Asylum Office.
+A work permit is no longer needed for refugees and asylum seekers, who can work legally with their identity documents issued by the Asylum Office.
 Besides this, asylum seekers can access the labour market six months after they apply for asylum, and there are initiatives to shorten this period further.

 Read the UNHCR Brochure “Be there #ForRefugees."